Lattice birth-and-death processes

-There is a considerable amount of literature related to interacting particle systems in $\Z _+ ^{\Z ^\d}$.
+There is an enormous amount of literature related to interacting particle systems in $\Z _+ ^{\Z ^\d}$.
 Systems with a non-compact discrete spin space appear as early as 1970 in the work of Spitzer \cite{Spit70}, where the invariant product measure was constructed for the zero range interaction.
 The zero range process was constructed in a companion paper by Holley \cite{Hol70} and later by Andjel \cite{And82} under more general conditions (see also Balázs et al. \cite{BRASS07}).
 The zero range process represents the dynamics of hopping particles with the condition that the jump rate depends only on the number of particles at the departure site.
-Various generalizations of the class the zero range processes were considered later, one of them, the so-called misanthrope processes, were introduced by Cocozza-Thivent \cite{misanthrope85}.
+Various generalizations of the zero range process have been considered, for example the so-called misanthrope process was introduced by Cocozza-Thivent \cite{misanthrope85}.
 The zero range process has been extensively studied ever since and has quite a few applications in mathematical physics, see e.g. the review by Evans and Hanney \cite{EH05}.
 Another class of hopping particle models was considered for example by Kesten and Sidoravicius \cite{KesS05} (see also \cite{KesS08}), where an interacting particle system with non-trivial interaction was constructed and studied.
 The system models a spread of a rumor or infection and involves infinitely many particles.
 We note that the birth-and-death systems are of course different from the ones listed in this paragraph, since the basic operations are the `addition' and `deletion' of particles instead of the `replacement'.
 Nor are the birth-and-death systems included in the class of linear systems (see e.g. \cite[Chapter 9]{Lig85} and references therein).